Igor & The Red Elvises: 1995–2001

-In the summer of 1999, the FX television channel hired Red Elvises to play in Malibu on the beach for their Beverly Hills, 90210 Swimsuit Beach Party highlighting a marathon airing of syndicated episodes of the hit series.
-FX held and flew the winners and ten of their friends to the beach party to appear on TV and dance to the band's music.
+In the summer of 1999, the FX television channel hired Igor & The Red Elvises to play in Malibu on the beach for their Beverly Hills, 90210 Swimsuit Beach Party, highlighting a marathon airing of syndicated episodes of the hit series.
+FX held a contest and flew the winners and ten of their friends to the beach party to appear on TV and dance to the band's music.
 Later, they provided the theme, score, and songs for the Cartoon Network animated series Mike, Lu & Og.

-February 2000 heralded a brief change in musical direction for the band with the release of their seventh CD, Shake Your Pelvis, a more electronic techno/disco style CD that greatly differed from their earlier releases.
+February 2000 brought a brief change in musical direction for the band with the release of their seventh CD, Shake Your Pelvis, a more electronic techno/disco style CD that greatly differed from their earlier releases.
 December 2000 also saw an end to Avi Sills' association with the band with his decision to move on to other musical opportunities.

 2001–2008

 In 2001 the band worked as a trio with Oleg Bernov on drums, Igor Yuzov on electric bass guitar and Zhenya Rock as lead guitarist.

 In March 2001 two studio CDs were released, Welcome to the Freakshow, written entirely by Yuzov, and Bedroom Boogie, written entirely by Zhenya Rock.
 The group continued to tour America throughout the year and was also invited to tour Russia.